| |

 box.
 Upon closing the original spreadsheet, answer No to the

+message box that asks about saving changes.
 Check your resulting file in ArcCatalog for any errors.
 An OID

 field may be temporarily added to the table by the program; this